There are a few steps you can and should take to help you gather data to make the right decisions about the future of your business.

 The Essentials of a Business Checkup

 When we talk about a business checkup, what do we mean?
-Well, to know the health of your business, you need to know what revenue is coming in and from where, where you are spending it, if your business is growing or shrinking, and whether or not you are making a decent profit.
+To understand the health of your business, you need to know what revenue is coming in, where it’s coming from, where you are spending it, whether your business is growing or shrinking, and whether you are making a decent profit.

 The other part of the checkup is the health of your industry.
 What does the future look like for what you do?
 Is the market growing or shrinking?
 What kind of competition do you face?
-These all factor into the potential of your business to continue to earn money.
+These factors all contribute to the potential of your business to continue generating revenue.

 That means you will be looking at projections, at least for the next year or even beyond.
-In order to do that, you need to take a close look at your business right now.
+To do that, you need to take a close look at your business right now.

 Evaluate Your Equipment

-This is an important step for several reasons.
-First, if you want to sell your business anytime soon, you will need to decide whether to replace your equipment or sell it.
-For example, the state of California has new regulations that all commercial vehicles must have engines that are 2010 or newer in order to improve emission standards and reduce pollution.
+This is an essential step for several reasons.
+First, if you plan to sell your business shortly, you will need to decide whether to replace or sell your equipment.
+For example, the state of California has new regulations that require all commercial vehicles to have engines that are 2010 or newer to improve emission standards and reduce pollution.

-That means if you are a landscaper and your fleet of trucks is aging, you may have to look at replacing them regardless of your future business plans.
-If you are going to sell your business soon, you can sell it without the trucks you own, but you’ll get a much lower price if the new owner must provide their own fleet.
+That means if you are a landscaper and your fleet of trucks is aging, you may need to consider replacing them, regardless of your future business plans.
+If you plan to sell your business soon, you can sell it without the trucks you own, but you’ll receive a significantly lower price if the new owner must provide their fleet.

-If you don’t feel comfortable assessing the value of your equipment on your own, consider a professional valuation.
+If you don’t feel comfortable assessing the value of your equipment on your own, consider hiring a professional for a valuation.
 You may be surprised by what you already have.

 Evaluate your Technology

 Nearly every industry is being disrupted by the addition of new technology and big data.
 Where do you stand in this new environment?
 Are you gathering data about your customers, clients, and even your competition?
 Are your computer systems and POS systems up to date?
-What about your office equipment and the computers there?
+What about the office equipment and computers in your office?

 Value Your Real Estate

-Even if you lease, real estate is important.
-Have you looked in detail at your lease?
-Would the terms you have pass on to a new owner, or would they need to negotiate your own lease?
-Many experts recommend that you negotiate your lease before you even start the process of selling your business, as this is often the reason a deal will fail.
+Even if you lease, real estate is essential.
+Have you reviewed your lease in detail?
+Would the terms you have pass on to a new owner, or would they need to negotiate your lease?
+Many experts recommend negotiating your lease before you begin the process of selling your business, as this is often the reason a deal will fail.

 Location is always key to your business success.
-Check to make sure yours is secure no matter who owns your business in the new year.
+Check to ensure yours is secure, regardless of who owns your business in the new year.

 Perform or Get a Business Valuation

-Finally, the key to a business checkup is to know at least generally what your business is worth.
-Many businesses will perform or have a business valuation done annually: it helps them see growth year over year and often informs them of areas where improvements could be made.
+Ultimately, the key to a business checkup is to have a general understanding of your businessis value.
+Many businesses perform or have a business valuation done annually, as it helps them track growth year over year and often identifies areas where improvements can be made.

 This is also the first step in selling your business.
-Many business owners do not know what the actual value of their business is, and even more often they have no exit strategy in place at all.
-Having one is important not only when thinking about selling your business but in case of emergency or even a disaster like illness, disability, or even in the case of the business owner’s death.
+Many business owners are unaware of their business’s actual value, and even more often, they lack an exit strategy altogether.
+Having one is essential not only when thinking about selling your business but in case of emergency or even a disaster like illness, disability, or even in the case of the business owner’s death.

-At Rogerson Business Services, we offer a FREE program called Seven Steps to Valuing Your Business that includes some great tools to help you assess where you are now.
-If you are looking for a more professional valuation or need one so that a potential buyer can look into financing like an SBA loan, contact us here.
-We offer professional business valuations on several levels completed by a Certified Business Broker.
+At Rogerson Business Services, we offer a free program called Seven Steps to Valuing Your Business, which includes valuable tools to help you assess your current situation.
+If you are seeking a more professional valuation or require one to facilitate financing options, such as an SBA loan, please get in touch with us here.
+We offer professional business valuations on several levels, completed by a Certified Business Broker.

 Ready to sell your business in California, or just have questions about the market and what to expect?
 Need a professional business valuation by a Certified Business Broker?
-Contact us here at Rogerson Business Services here today.
-We’d be happy to talk with you about your next steps.
+Contact us here at Rogerson Business Services today.
+We’d be happy to discuss your next steps with you.